hello-robot/stretch_tutorials/stretch_body/tutorial_stretch_chat.md

     response = input("What motion can I do for you?\n")
     stretch_chatter(response)
 ```
-The `stretch_chatter` will take the user input, this input is a natural language instruction regarding the robot movements and finaly we have the while loop, this ensures that the program keeps running, allowing us to input multiple requests without restarting the program.
+The `stretch_chatter` will take the user input, this input is a natural language instruction regarding the robot movements and finally we have the while loop, this ensures that the program keeps running, allowing us to input multiple requests without restarting the program.

 Now that you know how this works let's try it!
 Run your code in the terminal and try to input the next instructions:
 ```